+Site-Visit Form

-Site-Visit Form General Site Conditions and Field Notes: Does the address match the parcel location?
-No Does the lat/long match the parcel location?
-Yes Comments on location: There was 3365. a mist ake on the physical address, it is not Carretera 365, in : is Carretera Question Yes /No Comments: Was property accessible by vehicle?
-YES Were there any access issues?
-Examples of access issues: Dogs, Locked gate, Traffic hazards, Uncooperative residents, Confrontational Neighbors, If no access issues please indicate with "None" YES The recent rains have damaged the highways drivin location. g to the Are water wells present? please include lat/long of water well so it can be denoted on the sitemap NO Are creeks or ponds present? please include lat/long of water well so it can be denoted on the sitemap NO Are any potential wetlands on- site or visible on adjacent parcel? please include lat/long of water well so it can be denoted on the sitemap NO Parcel Conditions Note - for Any Yes answers specify type, contents, and location Are commercial or industrial hazardous facilities at parcel or NO within visual sight?
+Does the address match the parcel location?
+Yes Does the lat/long match the parcel location?
+Yes Comments on location: Question Yes Comments: Was property accessible by vehicle?
+Yes Were there any access issues?
+Examples of access issues: Dogs, Locked gate, Traffic hazards, Uncooperative residents, Confrontational Neighbors, If no access issues please indicate with "None" No Are water wells present? please include lat/long of water well so it can be denoted on the sitemap No Are creeks or ponds present? please include lat/long of water well so it can be denoted on the sitemap No Are any potential wetlands on- site or visible on adjacent parcel? please include lat/long of water well so it can be denoted on the sitemap No